-- Learners must always be polite and respectful towards their colearners and staff. - b.
-Within the classroom, each learner must do his/her best to maintain order, and contribute toward completing work as well as possible. - c.
-Learners are to keep their classroom tidy by placing all papers in the dustbin before leaving the classroom. - Desks and chairs must be left in neat rows. - e.
-Writing or scratching on furniture is prohibited. - f.
-No learner may be outside a classroom during teaching time without permission of the relevant educator, i.e. toilet, pills, etc. - g.
-Each classroom has a set of classroom rules that apply to the learners. - h.
-The class rules are explained, discussed and reinforced with the learners on a continual basis.
+- Learners must always be polite and respectful towards their co-learners and staff. - b.
+Every educator/therapist is responsible for discipline at all times at the school and at school related activities.
+Educators/Therapists have full authority and responsibility to correct the behaviour of learners whenever such correction is necessary at the school.
+Serious misconduct must be referred to the Principal, Deputies or HoD of the school. - c.
+Within the classroom, each learner must do his/her best to maintain order and contribute toward completing work as well as possible. - d.
+Learners are to keep their classroom tidy by placing all papers in the dustbin before leaving the classroom. - e.
+Desks and chairs must be left in neat rows. - f.
+Writing or scratching on furniture is prohibited. - g.
+No learner may be outside a classroom during teaching time without permission of the relevant educator, i.e. toilet, pills, etc. - h.
+Each classroom has a set of classroom rules that apply to the learners. - i.
+The class rules are explained, discussed and reinforced with the learners on a continual basis. - j.

-- i.
 The class rules are on display in each class and presented in a way that is meaningful to the learners.
-For example, use is made of visuals such as photographs/picture symbols, etc. - j.
+For example, use is made of visuals such as photographs/picture symbols, etc. - k.
 Class rules may differ from class to class depending on the age of the learners and may include the following: - i.
 Foul/inappropriate language may not be used. - ii.
 Teasing / name calling of others is not allowed. - iii.
 Aggressive/physical behaviour towards others is not permitted. - iv.
 Learners may not take their peers belongings. - v.
-Learners need to ask permission to leave the class. - vi.
+Learners need to ask permission to leave the class.

+- vi.
 Inappropriate laughing/ shouting is discouraged. - vii.
 Learners are taught to be quiet when visitors enter the class.